jdsprink91/scandalous-prince-reader/README.md

 - [x] Add landing page, feed page, add page
 - [ ] do some basic animation on landing page and include links to other pages (don't care yet -- pushing this to later)

 ## V0.0.3 checklist

 This one is gonna be the first feature: add an RSS feed and display it back.

+- [x] Figure out how functions work so I can actually read an RSS feed.
+CORS issues are preventing this from being a FE only project.
+- [x] Get dev setup with functions.
+- [ ] display items from fetch
 - [ ] Figure out what indexeddb library to use (dixie looks promising)
 - [ ] How do we want to store rss feeds and items?
 Seems like this one will be non-trivial.
 I'm thinking we'd maybe need an entry for the rss feed info and